raphaelvillaluz1999/raphaelvillaluz1999.github.io/_portfolio/shizugawa-bay-modelling.md

 ![Figure 1](/images/plankton_2023-07-19T_09-00-00.png)

 Oyster meat yield per individual data 30 days after simulation start was also collected.
-This is relevant for analysis work on oyster sale profitability for Shizugawa Bay farmers as the selling price per oyster is influenced by meat yield through various interpretations on how the meat yield converts into value based on the seafood cuisine landscape in Japan.
+This is relevant for analysis work on oyster sale profitability for Shizugawa Bay farmers as the selling price per oyster is influenced by various interpretations on how the meat yield converts into value based on the seafood cuisine landscape in Japan.

 ![Figure 2](/images/meat_yield_graph.png)